-- Recognize symptoms of clots and low platelets: severe headache, backache, new neurologic symptoms, severe abdominal pain, shortness of breath, leg swelling, petechiae (tiny red spots on the skin), or new or easy bruising. - 2.
-Treat: consult a hematologist; check platelet counts and PF4 ELISA (labs for HIT), and avoid heparin to treat clots with low platelet counts (<150k/ml) in people who've received the J&J vaccine.
-Instead consider non-heparin anticoagulants (such as argatroban) and high-dose intravenous immune globulin (IVIG) unless HIT testing is negative. - Report within 24 hours to the Vaccine Adverse Event Reporting System: https://vaers.hhs.gov/reportevent.html heparin should be avoided and alternative treatments should be used instead unless HIT testing is negative.
-Based on studies from Europe on people developing clots after the AstraZeneca vaccine, which is also an adenovirus-vector vaccine, the pathogenesis may be related to the development of platelet-activating antibodies against the platelet-factor 4 (PF4) protein.
-Additional details for clinicians can be found in this CDC health alert from April 13 and this ACIP slide deck from April 14.
-You can also sign up for Alameda County health alerts here.
+- 1. Recognize symptoms of clots and low platelets: severe headache, backache, new neurologic symptoms, severe abdominal pain, shortness of breath, leg swelling, petechiae (tiny red spots on the skin), or new or easy bruising. - 2.
+Evaluate and treat: consult a hematologist; check platelet counts, PF4 ELISA (labs for HIT) and platelet activation assay; avoid heparin to treat clots with low platelet counts (<150k/ml) in people who've received the J&J vaccine.
+Instead consider non-heparin anticoagulants (such as argatroban) and high-dose intravenous immune globulin (IVIG).
+The American Society of Hematology (ASH) has released guidance for diagnosis and clinical management and the CDC presented Pathogenesis and Management of Thrombosis with Thrombocytopenia Syndrome (TTS). - 3.
+Report within 24 hours to the Vaccine Adverse Event Reporting System:https://vaers.hhs.gov/reportevent.html - Alameda County providers should also email a copy of the VAERS report and the VAERS report number to COVIDreport@acgov.org.

+Heparin and platelet transfusions should be avoided and alternative anticoagulant treatments should be used along with IVIG.
+Based on studies from Europe on people developing clots after the AstraZeneca vaccine, which is also an adenovirus-vector vaccine, the leading theory of pathogenesis is related to the development of platelet-activating autoantibodies against the platelet-factor 4 (PF4) protein.